B2. Operations

 Ask students to:

-• suggest a way to represent the calculation to be performed to determine the total points generated by this dart;
+• suggest a way to represent the calculation to determine the total points generated by this dart;

 • determine the possible location of two more darts so that the sum of the points obtained by these two darts is equal to the points generated by the first dart.